CODARcode/MGARD/README.md

 ## Caveats

 If you use a certain value of `s` to compress your data, *you must use the same value of `s` to decompress it*.
-You cannot agnostically decompress the compressed representation, and the value of `s` is not stored in the compressed stream.
+You cannot agnostically decompress the compressed representation, and the value of `s` is not currently stored in the compressed stream, so if you forget the value of `s` that you used when compressing your data, your data is gone.
 In addition, there is currently no way to detect if an inconsistent value of `s` has been passed, so the code returns corrupted data silently.

-If you forget the value of `s` that you used to compress your data, then your data is gone.